Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 ## **7.** **Have Radimal read your radiographs for you**

-Whether it's Radimal teleradiology or the Radimal AI system, your job is to work with an interpretation to diagnose and treat your patient.
-Save yourself the interpretation time and let us help you get your patient that treatment they need.
+Whether it's Radimal teleradiology or the Radimal AI reporting, your job is to work with a radiogrpahic interpretation to diagnose and treat your patient.
+Save yourself the interpretation time and let us help you get your patient the treatment they need.